 - If you are really into spices, you may want to roast and grind your own to get the best flavor.
 This works especially well with spices like coriander and cumin.
 Roast them on a skillet on low heat only until you start smelling their aroma; then grind them in a coffee grinder.

+In sum, there is no shortage of flavor on a low FODMAP diet, in spite of the absence of garlic and onions.
 I hope that, if you thought the low FODMAP diet was bland and boring, perhaps now you may think again!